 Opens the image browser where you can view and manage files taken via Image Capture.
+This may slow down the UI the more data there is on the card.
+We recommend keeping the data clean

 This may slow down the UI the more data there is on the card.
-We recommend keeping the data clean to hep with lag in the UI.
+We recommend keeping the data clear to hep with lag in the UI.